 This Mushroom Swiss Quiche is a hearty, flavorful quiche that is baked up in a buttery flakey crust.

 To me, quiche is one of those misunderstood foods.
 Many times they are placed on tea party tables or served in ladies’ brunch-style settings.
 But quiche is more than just a delicate dish to be served at only the uppity parties.
-It can be a hearty meal with lots of flavor.
+It can be a hearty meal with lots of flavors.

-Often times they are filled with all the goodness as an entire meal.
-Meats, dairy, veggies and carbohydrates.
-This Mushroom and Swiss Quiche is delicious served hot or chilled.
+Often they are filled with all the goodness as an entire meal.
+Meats, dairy, veggies, and carbohydrates.
+This Mushroom and Swiss Quiche is delicious and served hot or chilled.
 Which makes it a perfect summer meal whether you are having people over or looking for a great way to have leftover lunches in a snap.